This is a sponsored conversation written by me on behalf of Schlage. The opinions and text are all mine.

 If you have been wanting to up the curb appeal of your house but don't have the time or budget to do anything dramatic, start with your front door!
 Just take a look at what a big impact some paint and new hardware makes!
 Schlage offers tons of different options for all styles–check out the style selector tool here.

-I absolutely adore how our new and improved front door looks from the outside of our house, as well as from the inside.
+I absolutely adore how our new and improved front door looks from the outside of our house, as well as from the inside–we still need to add a DIY door kick plate, but it's already such an improvement.
 It's so fun seeing it open into our DIY stenciled foyer.

 Last thing before you go… Schlage is currently hosting a hugeSuperb Curb Appeal Sweepstakes.
 Enter now for a chance to win a Schlage Sense™ Smart Deadbolt, a $1000 gift-card from The Home Depot and a design consultation from home-design blogger, Our Fifth House!
 You can enter right here through July 16th.
 Good luck, friends!